Trump approved payment of $2 million North Korea bill for care of Warmbier: report

 “We do not comment on hostage negotiations, which is why they have been so successful during this administration,” White House spokeswoman Sarah Sanders told Reuters.

 Yun also told Reuters he could not comment on diplomatic exchanges.
-But in an interview with CNN on Thursday, he said he was given broad orders to secure Warmbier’s release and that he understood the instructions came directly from Trump.
+But in an interview with CNN on Thursday, he said he was given broad orders to secure Warmbier’s release and he understood the instructions came directly from Trump.

-“Yes, my orders were completely: do whatever you can to get Otto back,” he told CNN, adding that he worked closely with then U.S. Secretary of State Rex Tillerson.

-Yun added that it was his understanding that in previous releases of U.S. prisoners, money had been exchanged and was justified as “hospital costs,” but he gave no further details.
+“Yes, my orders were completely: do whatever you can to get Otto back,” he told CNN.
+Yun said he understood that money had been exchanged in previous releases of U.S. prisoners and was justified as “hospital costs,” but he gave no further details.

-Representatives for the U.S. State Department did not immediately respond to a request for comment.
+Representatives for the State Department did not respond to a request for comment.

 The bill was sent to the Treasury Department and remained unpaid through 2017, the Post reported.
 It was not known if the administration later paid the bill.

-Warmbier, a University of Virginia student visiting North Korea as a tourist, was imprisoned there for 17 months starting in January 2016.
+Warmbier, a University of Virginia student visiting North Korea as a tourist, was imprisoned in January 2016.
 North Korea state media said he was sentenced to 15 years of hard labor for trying to steal an item bearing a propaganda slogan from his hotel.

 Reached by phone, Fred Warmbier, Otto Warmbier’s father, declined to comment on the report or to confirm the Post’s account that he had said the hospital bill sounded like ransom.

+Trump has denied paying North Korea to release hostages.
+“I got back our hostages; I never paid them anything,” he said at a September news conference.

-Warmbier’s parents issued a sharp statement in March after Trump said he believed North Korean leader Kim Jong Un’s claim not to have known how their son was treated. [nL1N20O0SK][nRTV9Rfhxg]
+Warmbier’s parents issued a sharp statement in March after Trump said he believed North Korean leader Kim Jong Un’s claim not to have known how their son was treated.

 The U.S. president also praised Kim’s leadership after their second summit collapsed in February in Hanoi when the two sides failed to reach a deal for Pyongyang to give up its nuclear weapons.